ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/13_Pipa_Tonupeka.md

 And regained our strength.

 Then, we began to investigate the nature of those two women.
-The hateful woman who came first and trampled us,
+The hateful woman who came first and stepped on us,
-The wicked woman, was the youngder sister of Samayunkuru.
+The wicked woman, was the younger sister of Samayunkur.
-The young maiden who took pity to us and helped us,
+The maiden who took pity to us and helped us,
 The gentle and graceful one,
 Was the younger sister of Okikirmui.

-Because the younger sister of Samayunkuru was evil and hateful,
+Because the younger sister of Samayunkur was evil and hateful,
 Her millet fields withered.
 For the younger sister of Okikirmui,
 Her millet fields flourished.